 Bowman throws 3 TDs, Texas Tech tops UTEP 38-3 with strong D

+“Obviously we never want to punt but to walk off the field and know, probably like they are not going to score, they are definitely not going to score,” Bowman said.

+“For them to have our back like that on offense just makes it more of, ‘OK, we can try to make this throw because we know they are going to the field and they are going to make a stop in the next possession.’
+So it definitely opens up a lot more for us and gives us a little bit more confidence.”

-The Red Raiders (2-0) cruised despite a sluggish start from the offense a week after Bowman had the most yards passing in the nation.
+Texas Tech (2-0) cruised despite a slow start from Bowman’s unit a week after he had the most yards passing in the nation.
 The sophomore was 30 of 45 with an interception for 260 yards after throwing for 436 yards in a 45-10 win over FCS team Montana State in Wells’ debut.

-Texas Tech allowed just 131 yards total offense for the Miners (1-1), the fewest the Red Raiders have given up since setting the school record by limiting Northwestern State of the FCS to 84 yards in the 2012 opener.
-It was Texas Tech’s eighth straight win against UTEP, going back to 1963.

 Vasher had team highs of six catches and 78 yards, with a 13-yard touchdown for a 14-0 lead and a punctuating 30-yarder over the shoulder as he crossed the goal line for a 31-0 lead late in the third quarter.